NervanaSystems/ngraph/doc/sphinx/source/core/overview.rst

 In the second phase, called translation, we cut out each cluster subgraph, translate it into an nGraph Function, and replace the cluster subgraph with a stand-in node called an "encapsulation node" that holds a pointer to the nGraph ``Function``.
-Later, at runtime, those funcgtions will be invoked when the framework asks us to execute the encapsulation node.
+Later, at runtime, those functions will be invoked when the framework asks us to execute the encapsulation node.

 It’s worth noting that backends have total freedom to rewrite the nGraph